open-quantum-safe/liboqs/README.md

 - The implementation will be added to the build process.
 - To avoid namespace collisions between different algorithms, symbol renaming will be used on the compiled files.

+For a list of algorithms included in nist-branch, see the datasheets in [docs/algorithms](https://github.com/open-quantum-safe/liboqs/tree/ds-nist-branch/docs/algorithms).

 Limitations and security
 ------------------------